Aider-AI/aider/examples/hello-world-flask.md

-# Aider creating a simple flask app
+# Create a simple flask app with aider and gpt-4

+> The user asks aider to make a simple flask app with various endpoints.

 #### >  make a flask app with a /hello endpoint that returns hello world